boldreports/bold-reports-docker/docs/multiple-container-podman.md

 ### Bring up BoldReports in a web browser

-At this point, BoldReports should be running in `<app_base_url>:8085` (as appropriate)
+At this point, BoldReports should be running in `<app_base_url>` (as appropriate)

 > **Note:**
-> The BoldReports site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes before the first load.
+> The BoldReports site is not immediately available on port 80 because the containers are still being initialized and may take a couple of minutes before the first load.

 ### Application Startup